Posted:

 What was your first job?

+My first job was working on the tills at Morrisons.
+It was exactly as you’d expect, my responsibilities consisted of scanning shopping and asking people how they were.
 It wasn’t the most enthralling of jobs, I actually used to put tape over the time so I couldn’t watch the clock in the hope that my shifts would go by quicker.
 In the quietest hours, we’d all do silly voices over the Tannoy to the bemusement of any late-night shoppers.

 I probably didn’t appreciate it enough at the time but it gave me a lot of confidence interacting with the public, as you’re forced to come out of your shell and come up with new ways to get people talking.
 It also helped me to improve my time management skills – I’ve never been late a day in my life, not since my second shift.